phxql/argon2-jvm/README.md

 ## Maven
 Add [this Bintray Maven repository](https://bintray.com/phxql/maven/argon2-jvm/view#) to your settings.
-You can use then the following coordinates:
+You can then use the following Maven coordinates:
 ```
 <dependency>
     <groupId>de.mkammerer</groupId>